lma2023/snake-client/README.md

 - Press s to "Move: down"
 - Press a to "Move: left"
 - Press d to "Move: right"
-- Press q to say Hello
+- Press q to say "Hello"
-- Press e to say I am having fun!
+- Press e to say "I am having fun!"
-- Press r to say Good Bye!
+- Press r to say "Good Bye!"